 Listed on the National Register of Historic Places, the S&W Building is widely recognized as a prime example of art-deco architecture from the 1920s.
 The building was designed by architect Douglas Ellington for the S&W Cafeteria chain based out of Charlotte.
 The new Asheville S&W first opened to the public on July 15, 1929, and in the full-page newspaper article that ran that day, the president of the S&W, Frank Sherill, said that “Asheville deserved the finest of our chains because Asheville is one of the show pieces of our country.
 Because Asheville has such a cosmopolitan population, and has such a constant flow of visitors, it is natural that everybody who does any building here should try to do it in as an artistic manner as possible.”

 The mission of the S&W in 1929 was to serve locally sourced food, quickly, in a pristine, upscale environment that elevated the dining experience.
 Douglas Ellington’s two nephews now own the S&W building.
 They are both passionate about bringing the S&W back as the bustling center of community that it was many years ago.
-The revitalized interior will allow The S&W Market to offer counter service with delicious, fast and casual local food, just as it did when it first opened 91 years ago.
+The revitalized interior now allows The S&W Market to offer counter service with delicious, fast and casual local food, just as it did when it first opened 91 years ago.

 The S&W Market also welcomes Highland Brewing Company back to downtown, where their story began 25 years ago.
 Asheville’s original craft brewery will anchor the two-story space and feature a first-floor bar area and a mezzanine-level bar and tasting room.

-The food hall will feature five food stalls and a Highland bar on the main floor.
-The building’s mezzanine, meanwhile, will be home to an elevated Highland taproom experience with seating for guests to enjoy a pint with their food and a view of the city or down onto the activity below.
+The food hall features five food stalls and a Highland bar on the main floor.
+The building’s mezzanine, meanwhile, is home to an elevated Highland taproom experience with seating for guests to enjoy a pint with their food and a view of the city or down onto the activity below.
 In addition, street-side seating and an intimate private event space offers even more options for guests.